openstack-infra/system-config/doc/source/afs.rst

   _afs3-vlserver._udp.openstack.org.
 300 IN SRV 10 10 7003 afsdb01.openstack.org.
   _afs3-vlserver._udp.openstack.org.
 300 IN SRV 10 10 7003 afsdb02.openstack.org.

 Be sure to update them if volume location and PTS servers change.
+Also note that only A (IPv4 address) records are used in the SRV data.
+Since OpenAFS lacks support for IPv6, avoid entering corresponding AAAA (IPv6 address) records for these so that it won't cause fallback delays for other v6-supporting AFS client implementations.